CSUBioGroup/DeepGOA/README.md

 # Usage
 - download dataset and our trained model

-  You first download [dataset](http://bioinformatics.csu.edu.cn/resources/softs/zhangfuhao/?tdsourcetag=s_pcqq_aiomsg) and save the dataset to the DeepGOA path.
-Before you run ouor saved mdoel, you should download [saved_model](http://bioinformatics.csu.edu.cn/resources/softs/zhangfuhao/?tdsourcetag=s_pcqq_aiomsg).
+You first need to download the source code and [dataset](http://bioinformatics.csu.edu.cn/resources/softs/zhangfuhao/?tdsourcetag=s_pcqq_aiomsg).
+Then you should extract the dataset to the DeepGOA directory.
+If you want to run our saved model, you should download [saved_model](http://bioinformatics.csu.edu.cn/resources/softs/zhangfuhao/?tdsourcetag=s_pcqq_aiomsg) and save to the DeepGOA directory.

 - train model

   You can run the DeepGOA.py file to train DeepGOA and the model will be saved in checkpoints path.
 Before you run the Predict_DeepGOA.py file, you should move the model to the saved_model path or change the load path.
 If you want to tune some hyper-parameters, you can change some values of hyper-parameters in config.py in utils folder.